-- when the designer is programming the device for the first time - when the designer knows that the page has already been erased by an earlier page erase (PE) or sector erase (SE) instruction.
-This is useful, for example, when storing a fast stream of data, having first performed the erase cycle when time was available - when the designer knows that the only changes involve resetting bits to '0' that are still set to '1'.
+- when the designer is programming the device for the first time - when the designer knows that the page has already been erased by an earlier Page Erase (PE) or Sector Erase (SE) instruction.
+This is useful, for example, when storing a fast stream of data, having first performed the erase cycle when time was available - when the designer knows that the only changes involve resetting bits to 0 that are still set to 1.
 When this method is possible, it has the additional advantage of minimizing the number of unnecessary erase operations, and the extra stress incurred by each page.

-For optimized timings, it is recommended to use the page program (PP) instruction to program all consecutive targeted bytes in a single sequence versus using several page program (PP) sequences with each containing only a few bytes (see Section 6.8: Page program (PP), Table 12: AC characteristics - 50 MHz operation, and Table 13: AC characteristics - 75 MHz operation).
+For optimized timings, it is recommended to use the Page Program (PP) instruction to program all consecutive targeted bytes in a single sequence versus using several Page Program (PP) sequences with each containing only a few bytes (see Page Program (PP) and Table 14: AC characteristics (50 MHz operation)).

-4.4 Polling during a write, program or erase cycle
+4.4 Polling during a Write, Program or Erase cycle

 A further improvement in the write, program or erase time can be achieved by not waiting for the worst case delay (t{PW} , t{PP} , t{PE} , or t{SE}).
-The write in progress (WIP) bit is provided in the status register so that the application program can monitor its value, polling it to establish when the previous cycle is complete.
+The Write In Progress (WIP) bit is provided in the Status Register so that the application program can monitor its value, polling it to establish when the previous cycle is complete.